Rutgers Cancer Institute of New Jersey

 New Brunswick, NJ 08903-2681

-A calf muscle strain is a partial or complete tear of the small fibers of the muscles.
-The calf muscles are located in the back of your lower leg.
+A calf muscle strain is a partial or full tear of the muscle in the back of the lower leg.

 Copyright © Nucleus Medical Media, Inc.

-A calf muscle strain can be caused by:
+The risk of a calf muscle strain may be lowered by:

 Family Doctor—American Academy of Family Physicians